Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 Flourished during the reign period of Emperor Wudi (156 BC — 87 BC), Fu or Rhapsody mainly praises fabulous palaces and grand hunting activities of the royals, using ornate words.

-Later, more content had been added to Fu, such as describing travel experiences and landscapes, expressing emotions, and discussing history and society.
+Later, more content was added to Fu, such as describing travel experiences and landscapes, expressing emotions, and discussing history and society.

 Meanwhile, some Fu works applied more regulated rhythms, some focused on parallelism, and some were written as beautiful prose.